techidaily/site-facebook/source/_posts/facebook-monitoring-heres-your-privacy-reclaiming-guide.md

  WhatsApp, however, is a little different.
 WhatsApp is an encrypted messaging service.
 Therefore, Facebook cannot access the content of your messages and mine this data for advertising purposes.
 Still, Facebook can link your Facebook profile and WhatsApp accounts together to learn more about the friends you chat with.

  Thankfully,[WhatsApp users can turn off data sharing](https://www.makeuseof.com/tag/4-security-threats-whatsapp-users-need-know/) .
 Instagram users do not have the same data privacy option.
-If you want to switch, here are[four privacy-focused WhatsApp alternatives](https://www.makeuseof.com/tag/4-slick-whatsapp-alternatives-guard-privacy/) .
+If you want to switch, here are [four privacy-focused WhatsApp alternatives](https://www.makeuseof.com/tag/4-slick-whatsapp-alternatives-guard-privacy/) .

 ## What Does Facebook Know About You?